What are you looking for in a new owner?

 What type of food should i buy?

-Your puppy will have been weaned onto the raw diet from 3 weeks of age, we provide enough food to cover the first 10 days that your puppy is with you.
-It is important that you continue to feed them the food we have provided, they will have experienced a lot of change over that first week, which can be incredibly stressful for them, the last thing they need is a change of diet which can also create upset tummies!
+Your puppy will have been weaned onto a 100% raw diet from 3 - 4 weeks of age, we provide enough food to cover the first 10 days that your puppy is with you.
+It is important that you continue to feed them the food we have provided and recommend for a minimum of 4 weeks, they will have experienced a lot of change over the first few weeks, which can be incredibly stressful for them.
+The last thing they need is a change of diet which can also create upset tummies!

 How toilet trained will my puppy be when i take them home?